 - 0.07 in

-Conclusion – Your Own 3D Vector Text!
+Now You Can Make Your Own 3D Vector Text!

 Push your lettering design further by creating a whole poster or typographic illustration with the techniques from this tutorial.
 Play with lighting, gradient colors, and textures.
 Most importantly, show your work off in the comment section below!